Is Fast-Track Training Healing Or Harming The Holistic Training Industry?

 Coaching & Holistic Training Schools

-Lack Of Ethics In Coaching & Holistic Training Industry
+Ethics In The Coaching & Holistic Training Industry

 Lack Of Standardisation In Coaching & Holistic Training

-Would you want to be treated for your health by a dr, nurse who only had a few hours, few days or weeks training?.So why would you put your health in the hands of such a therapist?
+Would you want to be treated for your health by a Dr, Nurse who only had a few hours, few days, or weeks of training?

 Bad News For Many Dedicated Coaches & Therapists In The Holistic Industry